dontosubstrate

 Emit freely

 No fixed schema, no pre-typed predicates.
-Models invent the predicate they need (~938K so far) and assert in every direction — that's the signature of abundance, not a bug to suppress.
+Models invent the predicate they need (~1M minted so far) and assert in every direction — that's the signature of abundance, not a bug to suppress.

 02